IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 ### Generate class

 The bootstrap `navbar` uses CSS classes for its background color.
-In our sample, we want that color to change according to the selected theme, hence we are going to use the `igx-color-classes` mixin.
+In our sample, we want that color to change according to the selected theme, hence we are going to use the `color-classes` mixin.
 It will generate CSS class names for all colors for a given property and color palette, with optional prefix and suffix attached to the class name.
 For the demo, we will include the mixin twice - once for the light mode with the respective `$light-bootstrap-palette` as a first value and second time for the dark mode with the `$custom-dark-palette`:

 ```scss
 :host {